rtCamp/login-with-google/README.md

 #### How to use it?

+1. If you're cloning repo then after cloning run `composer install --no-dev` to install dependencies.
+GitHub release zip and WordPress.org download doesn't need this step.
 1. Create project from [Google console](https://console.developers.google.com/apis/dashboard) if not exists.
-2. Go to **Credentials** tab, And create credential for OAuth client.
+1. Go to **Credentials** tab, And create credential for OAuth client.
     * Application type will be **Web application**
     * Add `YOUR_DOMAIN/wp-login.php` in **Authorized redirect URIs**
-3. This will give you Client ID and Secret key.
+1. This will give you Client ID and Secret key.
-4. Use below snippet, replace value of const with client id and secret.
+1. Use below snippet, replace value of const with client id and secret.
 And add that in to `wp-config.php`

 ```php
 define( 'WP_GOOGLE_LOGIN_CLIENT_ID', 'YOUR_GOOGLE_CLIENT_ID' );